 As is known the Roman Republic emerged as a result of the revolt against the King, who angered Romans by committing many despicable acts (such as raping wives of the Roman warriors that were away from Rome at war, etc.).
 The Romans rightfully decided that the root cause of the evil was not that particular King but the very idea of the unlimited power of one person.
-Remarkably that they went even further and decided to not only build a political system without a King but also establish safeguards against those who might want to restore the old order and become King.
+Remarkably that they went even further and decided to not only build a political system without a King but also establish safeguards against those who might want to restore the old order and become a King.
 This is how the Roman Republic came about.

 Its architects rightfully thought that military commanders are people that are most prone and in the best position to attempt to overthrow republic and become King.
 But primarily they were concerned with the top military commanders (although nowadays military coupes are mostly headed by the middle-tier ones).
 That is why they decided to have not one top commander but two and separate them either in time or in space: either one of them was in charge on the even days and the other one - on the odd days, or one was in charge of half an army and the other one - of the second half.
 The commanders were named consuls and the tradition of appointing two consuls at a time had began.

 Apparently the architects thought that consuls would always be in each other's way to seizing power.
 They did not envision that consuls might conspire to share the power.
 Surprisingly, consuls never tried to for several hundreds years.

 Another safeguard put in place by the architects was the law prohibiting consuls from commanding anyone within the boundaries of the city of Rome.
 Soldiers were instructed to disregard consul's orders when in Rome.
 It did not cross the architects' minds that consuls could bribe soldiers and entice them into obeying commanders everywhere.
 Nevertheless nothing like this happened for almost several hundreds years.